 Increase the Deductible

 One way to keep all of your coverage and still save some money is by choosing a higher deductible.
 For instance, one insurer we looked at charged up to $100 more on a six-month policy term to have a $0 deductible versus a $500 deductible on the comprehensive coverage alone.
 In general, the cost of increasing your deductible from $200 to $500 can save you between 15% and 30% on collision and comprehensive coverage.
 Increasing your deductible up to $1,000 could save you 40% or more.

 When shopping around for insurance, be sure to get quotes in writing.
 Check the coverage line by line against your existing policy before making your choice.
 You can even try to get your current insurer to match what you’re being offered.
 Insurers are often willing to negotiate rather than lose your business.

 How To Make Car Insurance Policy Changes

 To make a change to your policy, you have to get in touch with your insurance company.
 Most insurers offer a few options to get in contact.
-These include chatbots, online access, community forums, apps, writing by email or mail, and of course, phone.
+These include chatbots, online access, community forums, apps, writing by email or mail, and phone.
 Depending on the type of change you’re requesting, insurers will have different procedures or requirements.

 When you call to make changes to your policy, it gives you more of a chance to ask questions about your discounts and coverages.
 If you are calling to request a change to your policy, the agent will usually be able to help right away with basic changes.
-Still, some changes may require additional information, like the VIN number of a new car or a driver’s license number for a new driver.
+Still, some changes may require additional information, such as the VIN number of a new car or a driver’s license number for a new driver.

 Mobile apps have become popular with insurers and give consumers a chance to self-serve with immediate access to policy information.
 Many insurers offer policy-servicing options, such as updating your policy using an app.
 In other cases, the apps are more for emergency service, proof of insurance, and claims management.